Culture of Cambodia: Cuisine

 Khmer cuisine is noted for the use of prahok (ប្រហុក), a type of fermented fish paste, in many dishes as a distinctive flavoring.
-When prahok is not used, it is likely to be kapǐ (កាពិ) instead, a kind of fermented shrimp paste.
+When prahok is not used, it is likely to be kapi (កាពិ) instead, a kind of fermented shrimp paste.
 Coconut milk is the main ingredient of many Khmer curries and desserts.
 Cambodians prefer either jasmine rice or sticky (glutinous) rice.
 The latter is used more in dessert dishes with fruits such as durian while jasmine rice is eaten with meals.
 Almost every meal is eaten with a bowl of rice.
 Typically, Cambodians eat their meals with at least three or four separate dishes.